-- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: $21^{st}$ Century warming that can be prevented by mitigating SLCPs and $CO_2$ - Fig. 6: Avoided sea-level rise at 2100 due to aggressive $CO_2$ and SLCP mitigation - Fig. 7: Payback Period versus increased efficiency for room ACs in India - Fig. 8: Map of countries with existing HFC regulations - Fig. 9: Projected emission reductions from HFC amendment proposals
+- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: $21^{st}$ Century warming that can be prevented by mitigating SLCPs and $CO_2$ - Fig. 6: Avoided sea-level rise at 2100 due to aggressive CO2 and SLCP mitigation - Fig. 7: Map of countries with existing HFC regulations - Fig. 8: Projected emission reductions from HFC amendment proposals